RUNNING →

 How is it possible for him to eat 1,000 calories more each day and lose weight?
 Let’s talk about it.

-Shifting from under-fueling to aligning your calorie intake with calorie output, the body can adapt back out of that starvation response.
+Shifting from under-fueling to aligning your calorie intake with calorie output, the body can adapt back to a higher metabolic output.

 Yes, it’s possible.
 But, to achieve you need to work through this process gradually to restore that metabolic output.